Jun 2026

 Woman using a tablet with a holographic security lock and shield, representing data protection and cybersecurity

-This means, GDPR does not provide a fixed compliance checklist.
-A global healthcare provider handling sensitive patient records will be expected to maintain stronger controls than a small organization processing basic contact information, reflecting both the nature of the data and the potential consequences of a breach.
+These are risk-based requirements, not a fixed compliance checklist.
+For example, a global healthcare provider handling sensitive patient records will be expected to maintain stronger controls than a small organization processing basic contact information, reflecting both the nature of the data and the potential consequences of a breach.

 What “appropriate technical and organizational measures” means

-In practice, “appropriate” measures include a combination of technical controls and organizational processes, such as encryption, multi-factor authentication, access management, backup and recovery, vulnerability management, security monitoring, incident response, resilience planning, and staff awareness training implemented in a way that reflects the organization's specific risk profile.
+In practice, “appropriate” measures include encryption, multi-factor authentication, access management, backup and recovery, vulnerability management, security monitoring, incident response, resilience planning, and staff awareness training implemented in line with risk.

 Confidentiality, integrity, and availability

-GDPR security obligations are built around three core principles: confidentiality, integrity, and availability.
-Together, these define how personal data must be protected in practice.
+GDPR security obligations are built around confidentiality, integrity, and availability.

-Confidentiality ensures that personal data is accessible only to authorized individuals.
-Organizations typically achieve this through measures such as multi-factor authentication, role-based access controls, encryption, and network segmentation supported by least-privilege access and secure configuration practices.
+Confidentiality limits access to authorized users via controls such as multi-factor authentication, role-based access controls, encryption, and network segmentation with least-privilege configuration.

 Testing, monitoring, and continuous evaluation

-Many organizations now align their GDPR programs with recognized frameworks such as ISO/IEC 27001, ISO/IEC 27701, the NIST Cybersecurity Framework, or Cyber Essentials.
-These frameworks help organizations build structured and repeatable security governance processes, although they must still be tailored to the organization's specific GDPR risk profile.
+Many organizations now align their GDPR programs with recognized frameworks such as ISO/IEC 27001, ISO/IEC 27701, the NIST Cybersecurity Framework, or Cyber Essentials tailored to their risk profile.

 How GDPR affects cyber security strategies